EUROPE MARKETS: European Stocks Rise For 3rd Day As Global Rally Stays Strong

 "With the party in full swing and implied volatility at such low levels, markets are seemingly immune to any possible downside, but the key risk that might ultimately bring markets down is inflation," she added.

+Other car manufacturers were also rising, with shares of Renault (RNO.FR) 1.9% higher and Peugeot SA (UG.FR) up 4.1%.

-Car makers have been among biggest advancers this week, getting a boost from better-than-expected auto sales in the U.S. The Stoxx Europe 600 automobiles and parts index was up 1.2% on Friday, on track for a 4.4% weekly gain, which would be its since July 2016.
+Car makers have been among biggest advancers this week, getting a boost from better-than-expected auto sales in the U.S. The Stoxx Europe 600 automobiles and parts index was up 1.8% on Friday, on track for a 6% weekly gain, which would be its best since July 2016.

 Economic news: Eurozone inflation fell to 1.4% in December from 1.5% in November, according to a flash estimate from Eurostat.
 The reading was in line with expectations.